globulion/slv/USAGE.md

 =============

 The following small tutorial has the aim to introduce the reader into the basic use of **Solvshift** package.
-If your dream as modelling the solvatochromic response of molecule immerged in solvent environment of other molecules **this package is just for you!** Note that this software is a fresh born baby and is still under current intensive work and the changes and new up-to-date versions are appearing from time to time.
+If your dream is modelling the solvatochromic response of molecule immerged in solvent environment of other molecules **this package is just for you!** Note that this software is a fresh born baby and is still under current intensive work and the changes and new up-to-date versions are appearing from time to time.